Sing something from Wicked. It’s relatively easy to learn, it’s in a good range, and you can be theatrical.

 Sing something classic , Amy Winehouse is good , DUFFY is classic , Look at Youtube videos of Brit/Americas got talent and look at what songs the judges enjoy , in British version they have banned some songs LOL

-Good luck -Dont be rude to the judges at all , otherwise they always go MAD (like Hulk)posted about 3 years ago
+Good luck -Dont be rude to the judges at all , otherwise they always go MAD (like Hulk)posted over 3 years ago